buda-base/buda-thumbnail-generator/README.md

 The script supposes that it can access AWS credentials with the name `thumbgen`, and that they allow:
 - read the `archive.tbrc.org` bucket
-- read/write the `thumbnail.bdrc.io` bucket
+- read/write the `thumbnails.bdrc.io` bucket

 The script supposes that it can access the following git repos:
 - image instances in `repos/iinstances/`
 - bvm in `repos/bvm/`

 note that these can be symlinks.

+It also supposes that a `thumbnailgen` AWS user is configured on the machine and has credentials accessible to the script.

+## TODO

+generate thumbnail links for image instances with external manifest

+## Probable API